donour/LotusECMLogger/README.md

 LotusECMLogger should work with an J2534-compliant pass-thru device connected via USB.
 Popular options include:

-- **Tactrix OpenPort 2.0**: A widely used J2534 device known for its reliability and performance.
+- **Tactrix OpenPort 2.0**: (discontinued) A widely used J2534 device known for its reliability and performance.
+- **TopDon RLink X3**: Requires J2534 driver download from TopDon

 ## Known Incompatible Adapters